Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/README.md

 This will affect the similarity value between papers and keywords so that papers that are too old by a specific author linked to these words will not be given as much importance.

 2. The next criteria that is used for ranking is the amount of citations for that particular author.
 This ranking is based on the idea using a weight that is a result of adding up all citations across all papers of an author and dividing by the largest citations for a single author.
 This weight will be lowered the lower citations am author has to other similar authors related to these keywords.
+Here p refers to total published papers of an author and q refers to the specicifc author.

 ![alt text](https://github.com/Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/blob/main/images/equation_for_citations.JPG)